Monotonic Alpha-divergence Minimisation for Variational Inference: Related Work

-In \cite{2016arXiv160202311L}, they seek to maximise the Variational Rényi (VR) Bound via (Stochastic) Gradient Ascent.
-This objective function is derived from Rényi's $\alpha$-divergence and is given by: for all variational density $q \in \mathcal{Q}$ and all $\alpha \in \rset \setminus \lrcb{1}$,
+In \cite{2016arXiv160202311L}, they seek to maximise the Variational R\'{e}nyi (VR) Bound via (Stochastic) Gradient Ascent.
+This objective function is derived from R\'{e}nyi's $\alpha$-divergence and is given by: for all variational density $q \in \mathcal{Q}$ and all $\alpha \in \rset \setminus \lrcb{1}$,

-Contrary to us, the work from \cite{2016arXiv160202311L} does not handle the case where $q$ belongs to the mixture models variational family \eqref{eq:def:MM}, that is $q = \mu_{\lbd{}, \Theta} k$.
-Indeed, Gradient Ascent steps w.r.t. $\lbd{}$ on \eqref{eq:VRboundDef} are not fit for handling the constrained optimisation on the simplex that is required for mixture weights optimisation.
+Contrary to us, the work from \cite{2016arXiv160202311L} does not consider the case where $q$ belongs to the mixture models variational family \eqref{eq:def:MM}, that is $q = \mu_{\lbd{}, \Theta} k$.

-Yet, a parallel can be drawn in the GMM case between \cite{2016arXiv160202311L} and our approach by observing that the gradient-based updates on the means in \Cref{ex:GMM} each coincide with a Gradient Ascent step on the objective function \eqref{eq:VRboundDef} for a well-chosen learning rate (since the gradient of $\mathcal{L}_\alpha$ is proportional to the gradient of Rényi's $\alpha$-divergence with a factor $-\alpha^{-1}$, this follows from the remarks made in \Cref{subsec:GDapproach} regarding Gradient Descent steps for Rényi's $\alpha$-divergence minimisation in the GMM case).
+Yet, a parallel can be drawn in the GMM case between \cite{2016arXiv160202311L} and our approach by observing that the gradient-based updates on the means in \Cref{ex:GMM} each coincide with a Gradient Ascent step on the objective function \eqref{eq:VRboundDef} for a well-chosen learning rate (since the gradient of $\mathcal{L}_\alpha$ is proportional to the gradient of R\'{e}nyi's $\alpha$-divergence with a factor $-\alpha^{-1}$, this follows from the remarks made in \Cref{subsec:GDapproach} regarding Gradient Descent steps for R\'{e}nyi's $\alpha$-divergence minimisation in the GMM case).

-This illustrates the fact that, in constrast with \cite{2016arXiv160202311L}, our work provides a theoretical framework which enables simultaneous optimisation of the mixture weights $\lbd{}$ and of the mixture components parameters $\Theta$.
-In addition, note that beyond the gradient-based updates, we propose the novel maximisation updates and we allow for covariance matrices optimisation.
+Our work hence provides a theoretical framework which enables simultaneous optimisation of the mixture weights $\lbd{}$ and of the mixture components parameters $\Theta$.
+In addition, beyond the gradient-based updates, we propose the novel maximisation updates and we allow for covariance matrices optimisation.
 We also emphasise that our maximisation approach will apply to well-chosen kernels $k$ beyond the Gaussian case, as we will detail in \Cref{sec:expo-family}.